 Get-Alias TPF//will through an error as we have removed the Alias “TPF”

-Let’s understand one thing when we will be writing any big script at that time our code goes very long and maintenance is very hard in that case.
-Also, the readability of code will not be very good.
-For example, if we wanted to write some command related to all running processes than in PowerShell we will use “Get-process” but with the help of Alias concept in PowerShell, we can write the same command in more readable like “process-list” or “PL”.by writing “PL” instead of writing “Get-process” we are able to save few characters.
-Here the length of “Get-process” is 11 and the length of “PL” is two so we are able to save 9 letters here.
+Let’s understand one thing: when we write any big script, our code goes very long, and maintenance is very hard in that case.
+Also, the readability of the code will not be very good.
+For example, if we wanted to write some command related to all running processes, then in PowerShell, we will use “Get-process.”
+Still, with the help of the Alias concept in PowerShell, we can write the same command in a more readable like “process-list” or “PL” .by writing “PL,” instead of writing “Get-process,” we can save a few characters.
+Here the length of “Get-process” is 11, and the size of “PL” is two, so we can save 9 letters here.

-In general, we can define a few points for its importance they are given below.
+In general, we can define a few points for their importance below.

-- Shorter the Code: Because it is in our hands what name we wanted to give to the PowerShell command for an alias, so we can give smaller names to them, which can make our code less than half of the code without an alias.
+- Shorter the Code: Because it is in our hands what name we want to give to the PowerShell command for an alias, we can provide them smaller names, making our code less than half the code without an alias.

-- More Readable the Code: Many commands do not make very meaningful names according to the work they perform, so in such a situation we can define more readable Alias name for commands so that others and we also can easily be able to understand the code.
+- More Readable Code: Many commands do not make significant names according to their work.
+In such a situation, we can define more readable Alias names for commands so that others and we can easily understand the code.

-- Easier to Maintenance: Because code is more readable and understandable, other people who are going to some work on an existing script they can easily understand each line and their meaning
+- Easier to Maintenance: Because code is more readable and understandable, other people working on an existing script can easily understand each line and their meaning.

 This is a guide to PowerShell Alias.
-Here we discuss the Introduction and how to create PowerShell alias and how to access and modify PowerShell alias with examples.
+Here we discuss the Introduction and how to access and modify a PowerShell alias with its importance.
 You may also look at the following articles to learn more –